baninder/GeneralStuff/README.md

 # GeneralStuff
-Just general stuff like books and tutorials
+Just general stuff like books and tutorials ,ebooks